tdwells90/cookie-consent-js/gtm-cookie-consent/readme.txt

 == Description ==
 This WordPress plugin is a simple solution for GDPR compliance, working in tandem with Google Tag Manager exceptions.

+**Unlike other plugins which still use 'implied opt-in', this plugin is 100% GDPR compliant and allows the user to select the types of cookies they want enabled on your website.**

-Built on the javascript cookie consent plugin by [https://cookieconsent.insites.com](insites.com), this plugin allows the user to select the types of cookies they want enabled.
-Using GTM, the site administrator can enable exceptions to prevent stuff like Facebook Pixel, Google Analytics etc from firing if the user doesn\'t want them to.
+Built on the javascript cookie consent plugin by [https://cookieconsent.insites.com](insites.com), this plugin utilises GTM so the site administrator can enable exceptions to prevent stuff like Facebook Pixel, Google Analytics etc from firing if the user doesn't want them to.

+= Features =

+* Once configured with Google Tag Manager, this plugin is 100% GDPR compliant.
+* Give your users proper access to choose their cookies as required by GDPR.
+* Customisable messages.
+* Link to privacy policy page.
+* Inherits theme styles where possible.
+* Customisable colours and button classes to match your theme.
+* SEO-friendly.
+* Graceful animations to suit any website.

 This plugin does not help create a privacy policy.
 This plugin is just for handling cookies and exceptions specifically within GTM.